civictechdc/hackdc2025/docs/README.md

 ## Email Submissions (Verbatim Excerpts)

 ### Potential Use Cases / Problem Statements

-**Identifying commenters:** Make it easier to determine which organisations submitted comments and categorise them by type (advocacy, industry, academia, individuals).
+**Identifying commenters:** Make it easier to determine which organizations submitted comments and categorize them by type (advocacy, industry, academia, individuals).

-**Analysing comment content:** Enable better analysis of how many organisations commented on specific topics or themes.
+**Analyzing comment content:** Enable better analysis of how many organizations commented on specific topics or themes.

 **Tracking impact:** Develop tools to assess whether and how submitted comments influenced the final rule (e.g., whether particular suggestions were accepted or addressed).